TariqAHassan/S4Torch/README.md

 Models can be trained using the command line interface (CLI) provided by `train.py`.

+Notes:
-Note: development requirements must be installed prior to training. <br> This can be accomplished by running `pip install -r dev_requirements.txt`.
+    * development requirements must be installed prior to training, which can be accomplished by running `pip install -r dev_requirements.txt`.
+    * average pooling is used in some training sessions described below to reduce memory usage, and is not present in the original implementation.
+Pooling can be disabled by setting `--pooling=None`.

 #### [MNIST](https://pytorch.org/vision/stable/datasets.html#torchvision.datasets.MNIST)